Responding to Online Reviews – SIMPLIFIED!

 Online reviews have truly become a part of our lives.
-They are a very powerful tool that many people use in making decisions on where to eat, where to travel, and what doctor or dentist to visit.
-You know you need them, and you have put the tools into place in order to get them!
+They are a very powerful tool that many people use in making decisions on where to eat, where to travel, and which doctor or dentist to visit.

 Reading good online reviews for your business feels wonderful.
 Getting some thanks and accolades in a public forum justifies all the hard work you put into developing a great environment in your office and the effort that goes into providing excellent service.
 A fabulous review can give you an extra spring in your steps for days!

-And then there is the dreaded….BAD ONLINE REVIEW.
+And then there is the dreaded… BAD ONLINE REVIEW.

 Wait, what just happened?
 Who IS this person?
 Are they sure they are talking about the right business?

-We’ve put together a few tips to help you respond to a bad online review, as well as some follow-up points to help spot potential issues that could lead to a bad online review and prevent them.
+We’ve put together a few tips and sample responses to help you respond to a bad online review, as well as some additional points to help spot potential issues that could lead to a bad online review and prevent them.

-First, how to respond:
+First, how to respond to reviews:

 It is important to mention that in very rare cases, a bad review can be removed.
 If it uses profanity or inappropriate language, or if it is an attack on a person instead of a report about actual services received, you can file with the directory to have it removed.
 These cases are few and far between.